 I have sat through 3 years of home football games only to be totally amazed at the inadequacy of our cheerleaders and our band.
-This fact has become increasingly squads perform as a unit.
+This fact has become increasingly apparent after watching the U.S.C. squads perform as a unit.
 Yes, cheerleader, the band is a major part of your squad.
-All one has to do is witness all the Trojan cheers that are done in conjunction with their band to realize that its funcschool, not a sexist one.
-What their band to realize that its lunc-steps we have made toward a goal dont body and the cheerleaders dent body and the cheerleaders.
+All one has to do is witness all the Trojan cheers that are done in conjunction with their band to realize that its function isn't to be separate from the student body and the cheerleaders.
 1).
+Our uniforms need obvious 1).
 Our uniforms need obvious reform, especially when the band begins to resemble the Salvation Army and the cheerleaders look like a collage.
 2).
 Th repertoire of cheers is extremely outdated and too structured-observe the U.S.C. squad for an obvious difference in appearance, style of cheers and movement.
 Let's abandon our high school routine!
 3).
 The band should realize that there are other songs than the "Victory March."
 Why not play while sitting in the stands instead of listening to the U.S.C. band blare in your ears?
 Let's not make the oldest band in the land continue to have the oldest musical repertoire!
 4).
 Finally, both squads should realize my main point, unity.
 Combine the two in the stands instead of having two side shows at the game.
 It's strange, but after the U.S.C. game the Trojan band and cheerleaders continued to perform in the stands for 20 minutes while our squads left after performing two school songs-let's not continue in this tradition!
-Mike Grady Class of '77 Dear Editor:
+Mike Grady Class of '77 Asked to Fast Dear Editor: